 - topical corticosteroids

 No further treatment may be necessary if, for example, you only have a small patch of vitiligo or have very fair skin anyway.
 You may be referred to a dermatologist (specialist in treating skin conditions) if further treatment is needed.

-Read on to learn about the different treatments you may be offered.
-You can also see a summary of the pros and cons of these treatments, which allows you to easily compare your treatment options.
+The various treatments for vitiligo are outlined below.
+You can also read a summary of the pros and cons of the treatments for vitiligo, allowing you to compare your treatment options.

 Protection from the sun